SPH Counseling

 What does a counseling session look like?

 Every counseling session is unique.
 They are meant to fit the needs of each client and to focus on their specific goals.
-Typically, you will discuss the primary issues and concerns in your life during a session.
-It is also common for clients to schedule weekly sessions, with each session lasting approximately fifty minutes.
+Typically, during a session, you will discuss issues and concerns you are facing.
+It is common for clients to schedule regular sessions, with each session lasting approximately fifty minutes.
 The duration of the counseling process varies depending on several factors.
 There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping records to track certain behaviors.
-It is important to process what has been discussed and integrate it into your daily activities between sessions.
-For an effective outcome you must be an active participant, both during and between the sessions.
-People seeking counseling should be willing to take responsibility for their actions, work toward change, and create greater self-awareness in their lives.
+It is important to process what has been discussed during sessions and integrate it into your daily activities between sessions.
+For an effective outcome you must be an active participant.
+People seeking counseling should be willing to take responsibility for their actions, work toward change, and create greater self-awareness.